Kanheri caves

 The majestic Kanheri Caves are nestled in green surroundings.
 These caves date back to the 11th century BC and later.
 According to documents, work on these caves began in the 1st century BC and continued into the 11th century BC.
 Located 6 km from the main gate of the national park.
 Kanheri comes from the Sanskrit word krishnagiri which generally means black.
 They were carved from large outcrops of basalt rock.
 There are 109 stone cells on the hillside.
 Each cave has a stone pedestal for the bed.
 A stupa, a Buddhist temple, is located within a large hall with large stone pillars.

+The hill holds the remains of ancient water supply systems, canals and reservoirs and turn rainwater into large reservoirs.
+Most of the caves are Buddhist monasteries for living, teaching and meditating.
+The largest cave is the chaitya, or collective worship hall, decorated with rich Buddhist sculptures, reliefs, and pillars for communal worship.
 The large number of monasteries clearly attests to the prosperity of Buddhist monastic institutions.
 Kanheri was the center of the university when the area was under the Maurya and Kushan empires.
 He is thought to have dug the greatest number of caves on a single mountain and flourished around ancient port cities such as Sopara (Srpara, Greek: ; subara by Arabic writers; ancient capital of North Konkan) Kalyan. prosperous port.
 It is generally believed that Buddhism first arrived in Aparante (West India) in Sopara, very close to Kanheri.
 The caves were mentioned by early visitors as Portuguese in the 16th century and by travelers and other travelers to Europe.
 Many donor inscriptions mention ancient cities such as Suparaka (Sopara); nostrils (nostrils); Chemula (Kimula); hookah (hokah); Denukatta (Dhayakatta, modern Amaravati in Guntur district of Andhra Pradesh).
 Donors came from all walks of life, from nobles to ordinary citizens.

 Kanheri's most famous excavation is Cave 3, a chaityagriha excavated during the Satakarni yajna (c.
 172-201 AD).
 The plan consists of a large rectangular hall with a rear apse and foyer. and a large yard in front, the dimensions of the room are 26.36 x 13.66 x 12.9 m (LxWxH).
 Rows of 34 columns divide the hall into a central nave and side aisles.
 Domed nave roof, simple side aisle.